 - It is recommended that all children ride in the back seat of a vehicle until they reach age 12.

-The fine for a safety-restraint violation involving a child under the age of 4 is steep--and so it's worth reading up on, and following the rules.
-The fine is $175.30, and the fine for a violation involving a child from age 4 to 8 is $150.10.
-These costs increase for subsequent offenses within a three-year period.
+The fine for a safety-restraint violation involving a child under the age of 4 is steep, so it's worth reading up on, and following the rules.
+Fines increase for subsequent offenses within a three-year period.